o-qcblog/o-qcblog.github.io/_posts/2024-06-09-Deterministic-Query-Algorithms.md

 categories: [Note, ComplexityTheory]
 ---

-*This is a introduction to Query Complexity Model (also known as Black Box Model).
-This post is inspired from the lecture notes [Query Complexity Basis, by Professor Shalev Ben-David](https://cs.uwaterloo.ca/~s4bendav/CS860S20.html)*
+*This is a introduction to Query Complexity Model (also known as Black Box Model).*

 In complexity theory, we are interested in quantifying how easy or hard a problem is.
 Consider your favorite problem.
 Is the problem easy to solve on your mobile phone or your computer?
 What if I give you a supercomputer now?